vijaykumarpendem/github-issue-reporter/README.md

 ### Github API
 - https://api.github.com/repos/{user}/{repo}
-		- Returns the information about the repository
+	1. Returns the information about the repository
-		- It contains the property 'open_issues_count'
+	2. It contains the property 'open_issues_count'
-		- The count includes pull_requests along with the issues
+	3. The count includes pull_requests along with the issues

 - https://api.github.com/repos/{user}/{repo}/issues
-		- The API's per_page default param equals 30 (observed)
+	1. The API's per_page default param equals 30 (observed)
-		- The API can be called with per_page param to fetch extra records, maximum is 100 (observed)
+	2. The API can be called with per_page param to fetch extra records, maximum is 100 (observed)
-		- If there are more than 100 issues, the API has to be called multiple times changing the per_page query param
+	3. If there are more than 100 issues, the API has to be called multiple times changing the per_page query param
-		- The results include pull_requests as well.
-So, those have to be filtered out.
+	4. The results include pull_requests as well.
+So, those have to be filtered out
-		- A record fetched can be decided as a pull_request and not an issue if it has a property pull_request
+	5. A record fetched can be decided as a pull_request and not an issue if it has a property pull_request

 ### React.js
 ###### Overview